-Treatment takes place in the Eye Clinic Outpatient Department.
+Treatment takes place in the Eye Clinic outpatient department.
 A nurse will check your vision.
-You will be seen by an eye doctor who will put some drops into your eye to make your pupil small, and to prevent and reduce the possible pressure spiking effect of the laser.
-These drops might take up to half an hour to work and may cause temporary brow ache and a headache.

-The doctor will also explain the treatment to you and discuss any concerns or questions you may have with you.
+You will then be seen by an eye doctor who will put some drops into your eye to make your pupil small, and to prevent and blunt the possible pressure spiking effect of the laser.
+These drops may take up to half an hour to work and may cause temporary brow ache and a headache.
+The doctor will also explain the treatment to you and discuss any concerns or questions you may have.
 If you are happy to proceed with the treatment, you will need to sign a consent form.